Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

   - Adjust background volume

-    When a voice assistant starts playing voice feedback, it can request to adjust the background volume for making the voice feedback more audible.
+When a voice assistant starts playing the voice feedback, it can request to adjust the background volume for making the voice feedback more audible.

-To use the functionalities of Multi-assistant framework:
+To use functionalities of the Multi-assistant framework:

 1. Set up Multi-assistant client library and [register callbacks](#callback).